 - Despite our problems getting the Van Gölü Ekspresi, this really was a one-off and the trains are generally very reliable.

 - The restaurant car on the Doğu Express serves a small menu but the food is perfectly good and reasonably priced.
 We didn’t test it out during the night but we were told by our attendant we could get food and drink in there at any time during our journey.

 - If you’re at all tempted by the idea of travelling by train in Turkey and would like to know full routes, fares, timetables, lines that are closed for maintenance, photos of the trains – just about everything you need to know – then you can do a lot worse than visit the The Man In Seat 61 (the link goes straight to the Turkey section).

-- We travelled out of season and the train wasn’t very busy, but if you want to be sure you’ve got a cabin (seats are cheaper if you’re on a very strict budget), you can book online at the TCDD website (there is an English language section of the website).
+- We travelled out of season and the train wasn’t very busy, but if you want to be sure you’ve got a cabin (seats are cheaper if you’re on a very strict budget), you can book online at the TCDD website.

 - You can book hotels in Ankara, Kars, Erzurum & most other parts of Turkey via Booking.com.